wjrforcyber/SynArchive/README.md

 All the content in this README is **based on** every README in submodules I archive, it's important you read the original README and then this one.
 <br>The content is organized as follows:
 - The original docker image I use
-- A lists of packages I have installed
+- A list of packages I have installed
 - Some tricky points that need to be manually modified
 - The result image I archived which for simply pull and build